Dre Campbell Farm

 Takeaway

-Using eggshells for gardening can help balance soil calcium levels and deter certain garden pests.
-Therefore, wash, dry, crush, or grind them up and sprinkle them around potted plants and in garden beds.
+Using eggshells in the garden can slowly add calcium to the soil and deter certain garden pests.
+Therefore, wash, dry, crush, or grind them, then sprinkle them around potted plants and in garden beds.

 Sasha Campbell